OctopusDeploy/docs/docs/administration/script-modules.md

 ---

-Script modules allow users to create *Powershell functions*or *Cmdlets* that could later on be used in deployment processes across multiple projects.
+Script modules allow users to create *Powershell functions*or *Cmdlets*Â that could later on be used in deployment processes across multiple projects.
 You can think of them as regular Powershell Modules that will get loaded at deploy time.

 ## Creating a Script module

-##   1. Click on **Library**->**Script Modules**->**Add Script Module**
+## Â  1. Â Click on **Library**->**Script Modules**->**Add Script Module**

 **![](/docs/images/3048136/3278027.png)**

-2. Name your new Script Module and click on **Save**
+2. Â Name your new Script Module and click on **Save**

 **![](/docs/images/3048136/3278026.png)**

-3. By default, your new script module will come with a function called *Say-Hello.* We will modify it a bit with the following code for the sake of showing a better example.
+3. Â By default, your new script module will come with a function called *Say-Hello.* We will modify it a bit with the following code for the sake of showing a better example.

 ```powershell
 function Say-Hello($name)